-Kim will be the first out LGBTQ member of the Georgia State Senate
+Kim was the first out LGBTQ member of the Georgia State Senate!

-She and her spouse, Trina, live on a small hobby farm in Stone Mountain with two Great Pyrenees dogs, goats, bees, ducks, chickens and a cat.
+She and her spouse live on a small urban farm in Stone Mountain with goats, ducks, honeybees, and chickens.